The national curriculum for Music aims to ensure that all pupils:

 We love singing in Brickhouse Primary School.
 In Spring 2012, we achieved our Gold Award for singing.
 Singing Assembly is held every Tuesday by Miss Gregg, where we sing new songs, old songs, contemporary songs and newer and more traditional style school songs, such as 'He's got the Whole World in His Hands'.

-Miss Gregg also runs our School Choir, who perform at our KS2 Carol Concert, Merry Hill Choir Festival, Brickhouse Community Church and Young Voices AND last year we even sang on Free Radio!
+Miss Gregg also runs our School Choir, who perform at our KS2 Carol Concert, LIfe Central - Rowley Regis and Young Voices.

 Our music curriculum is taught using the following the progression: